Interprofessional Education (IPE) at PCOM's Philadelphia Campus

 Stephanie H. Felgoise, PhD, ABPP

-Director of Interprofessional Education - Philadelphia Campus
+Chief of Team-Based Care and Director of Interprofessional Education, Philadelphia Campus

-Chair, Department of Clinical Psychology
+Professor, Department of Clinical Psychology

 Michael A. Becker, DO, MS, FACOFP

-Assistant Dean of Clerkship Education
+Associate Dean of Clinical Education

-Professor, Department of Family Medicine
+Professor, Department of Emergency Medicine

 Nikki Daher, MS, PA-C

-Department of Physician Assistant Studies
+Associate Professor, Department of Physician Assistant Studies

-Ashley Poole, PsyD, MA, MS, LPC
+Ashley Poole, PsyD, LPC

-Department of Clinical Psychology
+Assistant Professor, Department of Clinical Psychology

-Alexis Bracy,
+Alexis Bracy

 Course Coordinator